Welcome to our latest DIY plumbing guide, showing you how to fix a leaky faucet.

 7. Remove the old cartridge

 Use those channel lock pliers to remove the old cartridge.
-Take careful note about how the cartridge sits, because you’ll need to insert the new cartridge the same way.
+Take careful note of how the cartridge sits because you’ll need to insert the new cartridge the same way.

 8. Insert the new cartridge

 Take that new cartridge and insert it in exactly the same way the original one sat.

 Now you can replace all of the various hardware pieces that were removed earlier in the process.

 At this point, you can reattach your faucet handle and tighten it using your Allen wrench.